Table of Contents

 FAQs about pursuing your dealer fraud claim

-Will making a dealer fraud claim affect my credit score?
+Will going after a dealer affect my credit score?

 Making a dealer fraud claim will not have a negative impact on your credit score if you continue making payments on your vehicle on time.
 Since the financing company is usually a different entity than the dealer, we advise our clients to continue making timely finance payments on their vehicle while their case is pending.
 If the dealer agrees to buyback the car, your credit report will show that the loan on that vehicle was paid off, just like in case of a trade-in.